nora-zajzon/CSE15LLab3/lab.md

           accomplished with the computer program QPOWA [ 30 31 ]
           constants obtained from model studies [ 24 32 ]
           for equatorial donor group i [ 24 ] .
 Similar equations`
-<br> This command line option allows the grep to interpret patterns as extended regular expressions within the text file given.
+<br> This command line option allows the grep command to interpret patterns as extended regular expressions within the text file given.
 The regular expression is identifying the pattern for [ number ] and returning the search hits that match the pattern.
 Ex: [9 11] or [ 4 ]
 <br> Command Line with working directory: `norazajzon@Noras-MacBook-Air-2 biomed % grep -E '\[ [0-9 ]+ \]' --directories=recurse`
 <br> Output
 <br> `./1471-2202-4-3.txt:          of the precursor [see [ 31 ] ].
 Another possibility could